-- 2.1 The Coordinator-General has declared the project to be a 'coordinated project for which an environmental impact statement (EIS) is required' under section 26(1)(a) of the SDPWO Act.
-This declaration initiates the statutory environmental impact assessment procedure of Part 4 of the SDPWO Act, for which the proponent is required to prepare an EIS for the project. - 2.2 The draft TOR set out the matters the proponent is to address in an EIS for the project and will be finalised by the Coordinator-General under section 30 of the SDPWO Act, following the outcomes of public consultation.
+- 2.1 The Coordinator-General has declared the Blackwater South Coking Coal project to be a 'coordinated project for which an environmental impact statement (EIS) is required' under section 26(1)(a) of the SDPWO Act.
+This declaration initiates the statutory environmental impact assessment procedure of Part 4 of the SDPWO Act, for which the proponent is required to prepare an EIS for the project. - 2.2 This TOR set out the matters the proponent is to address in an EIS for the project and are approved by the Coordinator-General under section 30 of the SDPWO Act, following the outcomes of public consultation.